TurnGui/TurnGui/README.md

 # 🤖 About Me:
-Im a Computer Science student at University of Minho in Braga
+Im a Computer Science student at 🎓 University of Minho 🎓 in Braga
+Avid fishermen 🐟

 ## 🌐 Socials: